-All individuals enter our facility will have a temperature screening conducted.
+All individuals entering our facility will have a temperature screening conducted.
 Any individual experiencing a fever or other signs of COVID-like symptoms will be required to exit the building immediately and undergo pre-screening to determine if and how they should return to the clinic.

 Our staff has stepped up the cleaning of high touch surfaces, such as counters, exam tables, handles, chairs and medical equipment with a disinfectant cleaning solution.

 PromptCare has COVID testing options available, at the provider's discretion, during urgent care visits.
 We do not provide COVID tests as a stand-alone service, without an office visit.
 Call 785-838-1510 for pre-screening before entering the clinic.
 Turnaround times for COVID-19 test results vary based on testing volume, but generally take 2-5 days for PCR results.
 Rapid (same day, antigen) COVID testing may be appropriate for some patients, but not all.
 COVID not being detected in a sample does not completely rule out the possibility of a COVID infection, so a negative test result may not alleviate the need for exposed or symptomatic individuals to isolate or quarantine.
 For this same reason, PromptCare does NOT provide clearance for work, school or other activities for COVID concerns, exposures or symptoms.